creditcardGenius Team

 Accuracy is important to us so this article has gone through a thorough 3-stage review process and fact-checked by our team.

-Prepaid cards are a valuable alternative to traditional credit cards, offering opportunities for Canadian newcomers, students, people struggling with low credit, and many others.
+Prepaid cards are a valuable alternative to traditional credit cards, offering opportunities for Canadian newcomers, students, individuals with low credit scores, and others.
 They won't and can't help build your credit, but you also don't have to worry about interest charges, annual fees, or credit checks.

 Below, you'll find all the information you need on the top prepaid card options in Canada, broken down by their benefits, drawbacks, and key details.